mdosch/ephemeris/README.md

 # Ephemeris

-`ephemeris` is a golang cli-application which will generate a blog from a collection of static text-files, complete with:
+`ephemeris` is a golang CLI-application which will generate a blog from a collection of static text-files, complete with:

-* Archive-view.
+* An archive-view.
+  * Showing posts by year, and month.
 * Comment support.
   * See [COMMENTS.md](COMMENTS.md) for more details on the setup required.
-* Tag-cloud.
+* A tag-cloud.
+  * Containing all tags, and a list of posts using a specified tag.
-* RSS feed.
+* An RSS feed.
+  * Containing the most recent ten posts.
+  * Full text is included in the feed.

 The project was primarily written to generate [my own blog](https://blog.steve.fi/), which was previously generated with the perl-based [chronicle blog compiler](https://steve.fi/Software/chronicle/) - if you've used `chronicle` you may consult the [brief notes on migration](MIGRATION.md).